Start your romantic date by throwing dice. Look what number you get and find the matching location from the list below!

 Meiju Niskala is a performance artist who lives in Helsinki and is passionate about interaction, public spaces, experience the world in new ways and making things better.
 Start your romantic date by throwing dice.
 Look what number you get and find the matching location.

-If you threw a 5, search for the bats on the island of Seurasaari
+If you threw a 4, camp out on the island of Pihlajasaari

 Rate your random experience